![]() |

 CD Comments: The mastering on the CD versions is very bright and harsh..
 (Note: the 2nd remaster versions have increased volume levels.)

-Compare for yourself!
-Below are 30 second WAV samples of Parade from various pressings of "One Of The Boys" as described above.
-1977 UK LP 1977 USA LP 1977 Australia LP 1977 Austria LP 1977 Canada LP 1977 France LP 1977 Germany LP 1977 Holland LP 1977 Hong Kong LP 1977 Ireland LP 1975 Italy LP 1977 Japan LP 1977 Korea LP 1977 New Zealand LP 1977 Norway LP 1977 Portugal LP 1977 Spain LP 1977 Taiwan LP 1977 Uruguay LP 1997 Germany CD 2005 UK CD 2006 USA CD |
+1977 UK LP 1977 USA LP 1977 Australia LP 1977 Austria LP 1977 Canada LP 1977 France LP 1977 Germany LP 1977 Holland LP 1977 Hong Kong LP 1977 Ireland LP 1975 Italy LP 1977 Japan LP 1977 Korea LP 1977 New Zealand LP 1977 Norway LP 1977 Portugal LP 1977 Spain LP 1977 Taiwan LP 1977 Uruguay LP 1997 Germany CD 2005 UK CD 2006 USA CD

-Note: Sound comparisons are only as good as your ears and the equipment you are listening to the music with. |
+Note: Sound comparisons are only as good as your ears and the equipment you are listening to the music with.
+Summary: Look for the Polydor (Germany) LP and find the related non-album tracks from other sources (listed above).

 Other Comments: On the 1997 Repertoire CD, as on "Ride A Rock Horse", the bonus tracks on this CD are all confused.
 The bonus tracks that belonged to this album ended up on "Ride A Rock Horse" and the CD has bonus tracks belonging to another album.
 "Say It Ain't So, Joe" (is on the USA LP (but not on the European LPs), European 7" and the CD version of this album).
 An attempt to correct this was made on the Castle/Big-O CDs (see track list below), but continuing to use the outtake version of "Written On The Wind" that was on the 1997 Repertoire "Ride A Rock Horse" CD.